aliemen/merge-garmin-zwift-fit/README.md

 - **Zwift** captures your virtual GPS track, in-game distance, virtual elevation, speed, and the lap structure from in-game segments / events.
 - **Garmin** captures your real heart rate, power, pedal dynamics (left/right balance, torque effectiveness, pedal smoothness, power phase, PCO), respiration rate, training effect, and a long list of proprietary metrics the watch firmware computes on the fly (Body Battery delta, Performance Condition, Stamina, sweat loss, …).

 Neither file alone tells the full story.
 Garmin Connect shows your physiology but no map and no Zwift laps.
 Strava shows the Zwift world but flat HR / no power-meter accuracy / no pedal dynamics. `merge-activity` produces a single `.fit` that any platform (Garmin Connect, Strava, TrainingPeaks, intervals.icu, …) reads as one rich virtual activity.

+All of the other tools I found online are either Strava specific, cost money, are missing features (like cycling dynamics) or are way too complicated.

 ## What it does